OutThereLabs/cockroachdb-admin/README.md

 CockroachDB administration docker images and OpenShift templates.

+## WARNING

+These images do not yet work with proper certificate authentication.
+This project is not ready for production deployments.

 ## Backup to S3

 Docker image and OpenShift cron job to back up a CockroachDB database to S3.